bennetimo/ghost-backup/README.md

 Using [docker-compose](https://docs.docker.com/compose/) makes it easy to configure all the requirement components.

 The example configuration below will startup a ghost container, mariadb container and ghost-backup container all on the same network so that ghost backup can work.
-Everything will be fronted by an nginx reverse proxy.

 Then: